demlabs/demlabs.github.io/pages/mentors.md

 permalink: /mentors/
 ---

 We depend on highly educated and experienced experts to produce content and deliver our workshops and training programs.
-They are from different pedigree and walks of life.
+They help us prepare our contents and use their valuable insights to guide the trainees.

 ## Ikbal Choudhury